 Make sure you arrange legal paperwork and administration correctly from day 1.
 If financially possible, we recommend you to outsource your legal paperwork and administration.
 Put all your collaborations with partners on paper (for example a shareholders' agreement).

 Take out the right insurance and do not wait for it until problems occur.
 Certain insurances are mandatory, others are voluntarily.
 Be aware if any mandatory insurance applies to your business and insure additional risks where suited.

 Ask yourself this question: What would happen if my company grew by 1000% overnight?
 Make sure your systems and processes (accounting, sales, customer service etc.) can handle growth.

 Think well whether you need funding or whether you should build your business gradually with your own savings.
 Most business will need funding at one point.
 Think well about the consequences, advantages and disadvantages of a loan, investment or other type of funding.

 The Norwegian government institutes have plenty of useful information on their websites about starting up in Norway.
 Below are some of the most useful websites and tools when you are starting up in Norway.

-- If you are looking into becoming a resident or citizen in Norway, use the online portal of the Immigration services (UDI) to find out what documents and process is required in your situation.
+If you are looking into becoming a resident or citizen in Norway, use the online portal of the Immigration services (UDI) to find out what documents and process are required in your situation.